 Lactating sows must have access to clean water at all times.

-Feed troughs must be kept clean to help prevent feed going sour.
+Feed troughs must be kept clean to help prevent feed from going sour.

 Dry sows and gilts